florentinadolf/cluster-template/README.md

 > [!CAUTION]
 > **This is a modified fork of the original [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) project.**
 >
-> This fork has been **significantly modified** to:
-> - Remove all Cloudflare dependencies (cloudflared tunnel, external-dns with Cloudflare provider)
-> - Remove external internet access capabilities
-> - Support **LAN-only access** with k8s-gateway for DNS
-> - Support flexible certificate management (user-provided CA or self-signed)
-> - Remove Flux webhook (periodic sync only)
+> ## Key Modifications from Upstream
 >
+> This fork has been **significantly modified** to support **LAN-only** deployments without external internet access:
+> - **Removed:** All Cloudflare dependencies (cloudflared tunnel, external-dns with Cloudflare provider)
+> - **Removed:** External internet access capabilities and Flux webhook receiver
+> - **Added:** k8s-gateway for automatic DNS resolution within your local network
+> - **Added:** Flexible certificate management (user-provided CA or self-signed certificates)
+> - **Changed:** Flux uses periodic sync only (use `task reconcile` for immediate sync)
+>
 > **⚠️ IMPORTANT: The upstream project maintainers and community will NOT provide support for this fork.** If you encounter issues specific to these modifications, do not seek help in the upstream project's support channels.
 This fork is provided as-is for users who need a LAN-only Kubernetes cluster without Cloudflare integration.
 >
 > If you need the original functionality with Cloudflare support and external access, please use the upstream project instead: https://github.com/onedr0p/cluster-template

-Welcome to a template designed for deploying a **LAN-only** single Kubernetes cluster.
-Whether you're setting up a cluster at home on bare-metal or virtual machines (VMs), this project aims to simplify the process and make Kubernetes accessible within your local network.
+Welcome to a template designed for deploying a single Kubernetes cluster at home on bare-metal or virtual machines (VMs).
+This project aims to simplify the process and make Kubernetes accessible within your local network.

 At its core, this project leverages [makejinja](https://github.com/mirkolenz/makejinja), a powerful tool for rendering templates.
-By reading configuration files—such as [cluster.yaml](./cluster.sample.yaml) and [nodes.yaml](./nodes.sample.yaml)—Makejinja generates the necessary configurations to deploy a Kubernetes cluster with the following features:
+By reading configuration files—such as [cluster.yaml](./cluster.sample.yaml) and [nodes.yaml](./nodes.sample.yaml)—Makejinja generates the necessary configurations to deploy a Kubernetes cluster with a modular and extensible approach to cluster deployment and management.

-- Easy configuration through YAML files
-- LAN-only access (no external internet exposure)
-- Automatic DNS via k8s-gateway
-- Flexible certificate management (CA or self-signed)
-- Compatibility with home setups, whether on physical hardware or VMs
-- A modular and extensible approach to cluster deployment and management

 With this approach, you'll gain a solid foundation to build and manage your Kubernetes cluster efficiently within your local network.